ysmood/yaku/docs/readme.jst.md

 # Compare to Other Promise Libs

 These comparisons only reflect some limited truth, no one is better than all others on all aspects.
-For more details see the [benchmark/readme.md](benchmark/readme.md).
 There are tons of Promises/A+ implementations, you can see them [here](https://promisesaplus.com/implementations).
 Only some of the famous ones were tested.

 ```
 Node v5.11.0